barakeel/oeis-synthesis/README.md

 The following installation instructions are for the Ubuntu OS.

 ### Web interface
 Try QSynt before installing it at http://grid01.ciirc.cvut.cz/~thibault/qsynt.html.
+This is running a quite old version.
+More programs can be inspected at https://github.com/Anon52MI4/oeis-alien.

 ### Install dependencies: MKL,polyml,HOL,OpenBLAS
 This takes about 15 min to complete